 When confronted with medical bills, lost time from work, and the nagging pain of injury, we are often left with no choice.
 The media has conditioned us to believe that those who seek compensation for injuries are greedy or litigious.
 This is simply untrue and unfair.

 If you have been injured because of the negligence of another, you are entitled to be fairly compensated for your injuries.
 If you face the tragedy of losing a husband, wife, parent, or child because of a negligent act, you may be entitled to recover compensation for the loss.

 Many of us face the misfortune of suffering an injury caused by negligence.
 In most circumstances, these injuries are caused by the lack of due care, rather than through intentional conduct.
-These injuries often occur because of auto accidents and can also occur because of negligently maintained property or defective products, among many other causes.
-Although fortunately rare, some suffer injury as a result of negligence of doctors and hospitals.
+These injuries often occur because of auto accidents, negligently maintained property, or defective products, among many other causes.
+Although rare, some also suffer injury as a result of negligence of doctors and hospitals.

 Those injured may incur medical bills, lost time at work, and pain and suffering from the injury.
 Some injuries cause permanent impairment, permanent diminished earning capacity, or even death.